Cape Coloureds: Origin and history

-In the northern region of the Cape (which is now the Northern Cape), miscegenation began in the 1700s, shortly after the arrival of the Trekboers that left the Dutch Cape Colony (fleeing from autocratic rule) and many settled in the Karoo while some settled in Namaqualand.
-Some Trekboers even went as far as the Orange River and beyond to the Southern part of the Kalahari and in all these areas, they met the Khoisans(the San and the Khoi Khoi).
-To survive in this hot and dry region, the Trekboers adopted the nomadic lifestyle of the Khoisan, and some even intermixed with the Khoisan.
-During the last years of Dutch rule, the territory of the Dutch Cape Colony had reached the southern portion of the Northern Cape, leading to the arrival of Boers/Afrikaners with their multiracial slaves.
-In the early 1800s, the Griqua people left the Dutch Cape Colony and half of them migrated to the north of the Karoo where they established a Griqua state called Griqualand West.
-The Basters, Oorlams and some Cape Coloureds migrated to the north as well, and some of them even went as far as present-day Namibia.
-In the latter half of the 1800s, large sums of diamond, uranium, copper and iron ore were discovered in the Northern Cape which attracted many Europeans, many of whom mixed with the San, Khoi Khoi and Tswana in the north-east and the Xhosa in the south-east; multiracial people in the Northern Cape also became part of the Cape Coloured.
+In the Northern region of the Cape (which is now the 'Northern Cape'), miscegenation began in the 1700s, shortly after the arrival of the Trekboers that left the Dutch Cape Colony (fleeing from autocratic rule) and many settled in the Karoo while some settled in Namaqualand.
+Some Trekboers even went as far as the Orange River and beyond to the Southern part of the Kalahari and in all these areas, they met the Khoisans (the San and the Khoi Khoi).
+To survive in this hot and dry region, the Trekboers adopted the nomadic lifestyle of the Khoisans and some even mixed with the Khoisans.
+During the last years of Dutch rule, the territory of the Dutch Cape Colony had reached the Southern portion of the Northern Cape, leading to the arrival of Boers/Afrikaners with their multiracial slaves.
+In the early 1800s, the Griqua people left the Dutch Cape Colony and half of them migrated to the North of the Karoo where they established a Griqua state called 'Griqualand West'.
+Then the Basters, Oorlams and some Cape Coloureds migrated to the North as well and some of them even went as far as present-day Namibia.
+In the latter half of the 1800s, large sums of diamond, Uranium, Copper and Iron ore were discovered in the Northern Cape which attracted many Europeans, many of whom mixed with the San, Khoi khoi, Tswana in the North-East and the Xhosa in the South-East and then multiracial people in the Northern Cape also became part of the Cape Coloured.

-After British annexation in 1814, slavery was abolished in the Cape in 1834, which led to the Great Trek when the Boers left the Cape as Voortrekkers and migrated into the interior of South Africa to form the Boer republics.
+After British annexation in 1814, slavery was abolished in the Cape in 1834, which lead to the Great Trek when the Boers left the Cape as Voortrekkers and migrated into the interior of South Africa to form the Boer republics.
 Most of the freed slaves (who became Cape Coloureds) remained behind.
 Many freed slaves moved to an area in Cape Town that became known as District Six.
-Throughout the 1800s (especially after the abolition of slavery in 1834) and the early 1900s, the Cape received an influx of refugees, immigrants and indentured labourers from Britain, Ireland, Germany, Lithuania, St Helena, China, Indonesia, the Philippines, India, the Middle East, West Africa, North Africa and East Africa.
-The majority of all these groups were absorbed into the Cape Coloured community.
+Throughout the 1800s (especially after the abolishment of slavery in 1834) and the early 1900s, the Cape received an influx of refugees, immigrants and indentured labourers from:

+Britain, Ireland, Germany, Lithuania, St Helena, China, Indonesia, the Philippines, India, Middle East, West Africa, North Africa and East Africa(majority of all these groups were absorbed into the Cape Coloured community).